ERR_SSL_PROTOCOL_ERROR: what it is and 3 effective ways to repair it

 These steps may differ for different hosting providers and control panels.
 Consider using other methods to force HTTPS:

-Before generating the SSL credential, you must confirm that your website’s DNS settings have been fully propagated.
+Before generating the SSL credentials, you must confirm that your website’s DNS settings have been fully propagated.
 Use online DNS checker tools such as WhatsMyDNS to track the propagation.
 Usually, the process can take up to 24 hours.

 Installing an SSL certificate before the DNS fully propagates may cause the ERR_SSL_PROTOCOL_ERROR issue.
 The reason is that the certificate will have an incorrect associated domain name.
 In this case, try uninstalling the SSL and redo the troubleshooting steps.